xaviervia/tessellation/packages/tessellation/README.md

 # Library for Tessellation

 Tessellation is a Redux-inspired architecture for applications, front-end or otherwise.
-It is one of the simplest ways to get started with React.
-Like Redux, it makes a clear separation between the state management in the store and the components, making it possible for your components to be stateless functions; but it doesn’t require a `connect`, so it’s easier for beginners and it makes bootstrapping a new app very straightforward.
+It is one of the simplest ways of getting started with React.
+Like Redux, it makes a clear separation between the state management in the store and the components, making it possible for your components to be stateless functions; but Tessellation doesn’t require a `connect`, so it’s easier for beginners and it makes bootstrapping a new app very straightforward.

 This library provides a simple wrapper for a Redux-like store that incorporates support for [Tessellation’s Effect Wiring API](https://github.com/xaviervia/tessellation#effect-wiring-api).
 Please refer to the [complete thesis](https://github.com/xaviervia/tessellation) for more details on the why and how of this architecture.